gsoft-inc/sg-eslint/README.md

 The following core configurations are provided:

 -   [recommended](https://github.com/gsoft-inc/sg-eslint/blob/master/packages/recommended/index.js): Use this for anything written with the latest ECMAScript specifications.
 -   [react](https://github.com/gsoft-inc/sg-eslint/blob/master/packages/react/index.js): Use this for React projects.

 We also provides the following optionnal configurations, which can be used on top of the core configurations:

 -   [sort-imports](https://github.com/gsoft-inc/sg-eslint/tree/master/packages/sort-imports): Use this to sort your imports with ESLint.
 -   [lodash](https://github.com/gsoft-inc/sg-eslint/blob/master/packages/lodash/index.js): Use this for projects that use lodash.
-- [react-hooks](https://github.com/gsoft-inc/sg-eslint/blob/master/packages/react-hooks/index.js): Use this for project that use the React hooks feature.

 ## Maintainers